jkirangw/EpiNemaPipe/README.md

-# EpigeneNemaPipe
+# EpiNemaPipe

-EpigeneNemaPipe is a pipeline for analysis of chromatin state changes in the nematode *Strongyloides ratti*.
+EpiNemaPipe is a pipeline for analysis of chromatin state changes in the nematode *Strongyloides ratti*.
 The pipeline uses two unsupervised machine learning techniques to segment the genome.